jwolansk/volumiolcd/README.md

 To install add line to /etc/rc.local before `exit 0`

-/home/volumio/volumiolcd/venv/bin/python /home/volumio/volumiolcd/screen.py
+`/home/volumio/volumiolcd/venv/bin/python /home/volumio/volumiolcd/screen.py`

-Adjust the paths to match your installation.0
+Adjust the paths to match your installation

 To use the python virtual environment from the repository make sure that the VIRTUAL_ENV variable in `venv/bin/activate` is matching actual path.

 ## Disclaimer: